Quarterback unveils engagement and monetization platform for esports players

 Fans can download Quarterback to participate, and the beta test enables them to win prizes sponsored by Logitech, which is giving away RGB G810 Orion Spectrum mechanical keyboards.

 Weinberg started the company in February 2017, with a headquarters in Los Angeles and research and development in Tel Aviv.
 It has seven employees.
 He was inspired to start it after he saw a beautiful girl asking an esports player for an autograph.
-Quarterback has raised $500,000 in funding, and it is raising more money now.
+Quarterback has raised $500,000 in funding.

 “I’ve been a gamer my whole life, and I programmed an online service at 13,” Weinberg said.